BookmapAPI/ExchangePortDemo/README.md

 # ExchangePort documentation & code examples

+**Note: This project has been deprecated and is not accessible to users.**

 ExchangePort is a Java library that provides programmatic access to a multitude of exchanges, using a singular interface.
 The aim of the library is to lift developer's / quant's burden of doing the infrastructure work and make it possible to focus purely on the trading strategy.